 Can you be rejected for a consumer proposal?

 Can you switch from bankruptcy to a consumer proposal?

 Can you file for a consumer proposal if you have debt over $250,000?

 Speak With an Expert

-Consumer proposals offer a viable alternative to bankruptcy for people under financial difficulties.
+Consumer proposals offer a viable alternative to bankruptcy for people in financial difficulties.
 To gather more detailed information concerning consumer proposals and consequently determine if you qualify, we can’t recommend enough that you speak with a debt specialist.
-A debt specialist will be able to provide you with information pertinent to your situation and guide you’re through whichever option you choose.
+A debt specialist will be able to provide you with information pertinent to your situation and guide you through whichever option you choose.